- The average cost of car insurance in Connecticut is $1,725 a year or $144 per month, based on our data analysis.

 Car insurance rates by age group in Connecticut

-Car insurance companies know teen drivers are less experienced and riskier to insure.
-Connecticut drivers aged 30 to 60 have the lowest average auto insurance rates at $1,686 annually.
+Auto insurance companies understand that teenage drivers typically have less experience and pose a higher risk to insure.
+In Connecticut, drivers aged 30 to 60 enjoy the lowest average auto insurance premiums, at $1,686 annually.

 Connecticut drivers aged 16-19 pay $5,392 more for insurance premiums than drivers aged 30-60.